stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * The new package is called `desktop` rather than using an ugly GLFW acronym.

 * In reality the new GLFW framework was already in place before this stage of the tutorial, but we will continue to introduce functionality as it becomes relevant.

+* The pros and cons of leveraging the GLFW-Vulkan integration are discussed in the next chapter.

 Finally we can create our first demo application to instantiate a Vulkan instance for the local hardware: